Sevilla FC: Crisis and stability

-In the 1970s, Sevilla was forced into selling its top players in order to pay off debts incurred from the construction of its new stadium; Manuel Ruiz Sosa transferred to Atlético Madrid, Gallego to Barcelona and Juan Batista Agüero to Real Madrid.
+In the 1970s, Sevilla was forced into selling its top players to pay off debts incurred from the construction of its new stadium; Manuel Ruiz Sosa transferred to Atlético Madrid, Gallego to Barcelona and Juan Batista Agüero to Real Madrid.
 Moreover, part of the adjacent land to the stadium was also sold to a bank.
 In the 1967–68 season, Sevilla returned to the Second Division for the first time in 31 years but was promoted back after one season.
 The next season, Austrian coach Max Merkel, nicknamed "Mr. Whip" for his usage of severe and harsh discipline techniques and training, was hired.

 That season, the club finished third in the league.
 However, the club was relegated again at the end of the 1972–73 season.
 In 1973, Sevilla signed their first-ever black player, Gambian winger Biri Biri, from the Danish club Boldklubben 1901.
 He remained at the club until 1978 and became a cult figure, with an ultra group named after him surviving to this day.
 In the 1974–75 season, with the Argentine Roque Olsen in charge, the club returned to the First Division.
 In the late 1970s, Sevilla signed Argentinians such as Héctor Scotta and Daniel Bertoni.

 Directed first by Miguel Muñoz and later by Manolo Cardo, the team participated in two consecutive seasons of the UEFA Cup from 1981 to 1983.
 The 75th anniversary of the club was celebrated with a variety of social events and a match against the Brazilian side Santos.
 In 1982, the World Cup was held in Spain and Sevilla's Ramón Sánchez Pizjuán was the venue for the semi-final match between West Germany and France.
 In 1984, Eugenio Montes Cabeza finished his 11-year presidency and was replaced by the cattle businessman Gabriel Rojas, who as the vice-president had made several advancements to the club's stadium.
 In the 1985–86 season, Manolo Cardo left his management position after five years in charge, while Francisco played in the 1986 FIFA World Cup for Spain.
 Vicente Cantatore led the club to UEFA Cup qualification at the end of the 1989–90 season, with Austrian forward Toni Polster scoring a club-record 33 Liga goals.